zqubit/334f21/MidtermProject4/README.md

 ## Experiment

 After you finish the programming, you will have a working data blockchain.
 We call this blockchain a data blockchain since we are not adding any meaningful transactions or transaction validation at this stage yet.
-If you like, you can put data into transactions, who will be carried by blocks and be on-chain eventaully.
+If you like, you can put data into transactions, who will be carried by blocks and be on-chain eventually.

 Before the experiment, please make sure the *timestamp* field in your block reflects the real time when this block is created.